ashleysally00/DecoratingGame/README.md

-How the Decorate Your Room Game Works
+Decorate Your Room Game
+Overview
+This is an interactive web-based game where players can decorate a virtual room by arranging various pieces of furniture and decor, primarily comforters and pillows.
+The game offers a creative, open-ended experience without specific rules or win conditions.
+Game Components

-Game Pieces:
+Decoration Pieces:

-The game consists of 11 different images (game pieces) of room decorations, primarily comforters and pillows.
+The game features 11 different images of room decorations, including comforters and pillows.
-Each decoration piece is placed on the screen at a specific starting position.
+Each decoration piece is positioned on the screen at a specific starting location.

+Game Environment:

+The game is set on a webpage where players can freely move the decoration pieces.

+Technical Implementation

 HTML Structure:

 Each decoration piece is wrapped in a <div> element with a unique ID (pic1, pic2, etc.).
-The <div> elements have absolute positioning, allowing them to be placed anywhere on the screen.
+Absolute positioning is used to place each element at a specific location on the screen.

+Interactivity:

+JavaScript is implemented to make the decoration pieces draggable.
+Event listeners are added for both mouse and touch interactions, ensuring compatibility with desktop and mobile devices.

 Dragging Functionality:

-JavaScript is used to make the decoration pieces draggable.
-Each piece has two event listeners:

-One for mouse interactions (for computers)
-One for touch interactions (for mobile devices)

-How Dragging Works:

-When a user clicks or touches a decoration piece, the game tracks the starting position.
+When a decoration piece is selected, the game tracks its starting position.
-As the user moves their mouse or finger, the game calculates the new position.
+As the player moves their cursor or finger, the piece's position is updated in real-time.
-The decoration piece is then moved to follow the user's input.
-When the user releases the mouse or lifts their finger, the piece stays in its new position.
+Upon release, the decoration piece remains in its new position.

-Game Play:
+How to Play

-Players can drag and drop the different comforters, pillows, and other room decorations to create their ideal room layout.
+Players can drag and drop different comforters, pillows, and other room decorations around the virtual space.
 There are no specific rules or win conditions - it's an open-ended, creative decoration experience.

-Responsive Design:
+Players are encouraged to experiment with different layouts and combinations to create their ideal room design.

+Compatibility
-The game works on both desktop computers (using mouse events) and touch devices like smartphones or tablets (using touch events).
+The game is designed to work seamlessly on both desktop computers and touch-enabled mobile devices.

-This simple structure allows for an intuitive and fun game where players can mix and match different room decorations to personalize a virtual space.
+This simple yet engaging structure allows players to express their creativity by personalizing a virtual room space, promoting imagination and design exploration in a casual gaming environment.